On this page

 How much will this cost?

-The RCMP estimates body-worn cameras will cost between $2,000-$3,000 per camera per year.
+The RCMP estimates body-worn cameras will cost approximately $3,000 per camera per year.
 This estimate includes the camera, access to a digital evidence management system and RCMP staff required to manage the program.

 Rather than purchasing cameras and equipment, the RCMP is using a Software as a Service subscription model.
 This means that the vendor will provide a service that includes hardware replacements and warranty through the length of the contract.
 This option has virtually no start up costs, can be deployed within a short period of time, and requires minor information technology development work by the RCMP.